TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

         * Probabilistic deep learning, unsupervised learning, and generative modeling such as VAE, GAN, pix2pix, Cycle GAN, Normalizing flows
         * Published 2 IEEE international Conference papers at MVIP and IKT
         * Published 2 journal papers at multimedia tools and application (Q1) and visual computer (Q2) journals
-	* Published a Book Chapter at IET Journal

   - title: Master Researcher
     company: University of Guilan